The scenic train ride from Lucerne to Lugano on the Gotthard Panorama Express route was a highlight of my train trip to Switzerland.

 Use all the information that is available

-Aboard the train, you’ll get a nice printed booklet, but there is also commentary on the train.
-You can also download the Gotthard Panorama Express App on your smartphone (from Apple store here and Android here.)
+Aboard the train, you’ll get a nice printed booklet, but there is also a commentary on the train.
+You can also download the Gotthard Panorama Express App on your smartphone (from the Apple store here and Android here.)

 Check the schedule

 Unfortunately, (but logically) the Gotthard panorama boat and train don’t run year round.
 A few days in Spring and then the schedule starts the second half of April till mid-October (roughly).
 Always check locally what times and dates are applicable.

 The Gotthard Panorama Express runs only once per day, Tuesday to Sunday.
 Miss the boat (or the train), then you have to go another day.